publishpress/PublishPress-Future/readme.txt

 == Description ==

-The Post Expirator plugin allows you to add an expiration date to posts. pages and other content type.
+The PublishPress Future plugin allows you to add an expiration date to posts. pages and other content type.
 When your post is automatically unpublished, you can delete the post, change the status, or update the post categories.

-Here's an overview of what you can do with Post Expirator:
+Here's an overview of what you can do with PublishPress Future:

 * Choose expiry dates for content in any post type.
 * Select expiry dates in the right sidebar when editing posts.